 DEBRIE ‘INTERVIEW’ TYPE ‘a’ 35MM HAND-CRANKED CINE CAMERA (1924)

 Harking back to the basic design of the first Parvo, intended for the ‘Amateur and Reporter’ according to the brochure, the wood-bodied Interview is essentially the same as the aluminium models but without the auto-dissolve mechanism.
-It was 3kg lighter, which is probably a good reason why it features in most of the scenes where the camera and tripod are being carried around by Mikhail Kaufman.
+It was lighter at 8.4kg, which is probably a good reason why it features in most of the scenes where the camera and tripod are being carried around by Mikhail Kaufman.
 It was also the least valuable Debrie of the three seen in the film, and the wood absorbs knocks better than aluminium!
 In any case, the more advanced ‘L’, ‘K’, and ‘GV’ would have been the preferred cameras for filming.
 Various iterations of the basic type ‘a’ Interview added accessory mounts, bayonet lens mount, reverse cranking, the Parvo tachometer, up to type ‘f’ which added motor drive and the facility to use it with a shoulder harness mount instead of a tripod.

 A selection of scenes with the Interview